uaineteine/ScreenInfo/README.md

 ## Getting Started

-Add project to solution with reference to get started
+Add project to solution with reference to get started or via [NuGet](https://www.nuget.org/packages/Uaine.ScreenScraper/)

 #### This project is packaged with libraries: